-Apply Tiger Balm to the part of your body where it is needed.
+Apply your balm to the part of your body where it is needed.

-For example, if you’re using it for colds, dizziness and congestion, Tiger Balm white may be applied to your chest and forehead.
+For example, if you’re using it for colds, dizziness, and congestion, your balm may be applied to your chest and forehead.

 Do not hesitate to repeat the process up to four times per day.
 You’ll also want to avoid bathing immediately before or after use as it will remove it from your skin.